Ralph Brill

-Early life
+Personal life

 Brill was born in Chicago, the son of Romanian immigrants.
 He attended the University of Illinois, where he received both his undergraduate degree and his Juris Doctor.
 While in law school, Brill served as associate editor of the University of Illinois Law Forum.
 He was admitted to the Illinois Bar in 1960.
 Brill's first case as an attorney was a dog bite case.

 Establishing a legal writing course

 Brill began teaching law school in the fall of 1960 at the University of Michigan in Ann Arbor.
 He began his teaching career by teaching a subject outside the customary law school discipline — Legal Writing.
 Legal Writing was part of a course entitled "Problems and Research."
 It was at this time that Brill began to recognize the importance of including skills courses in the law school curriculum.
 Brill also became aware early on that "skills" teachers, such as those who taught legal writing, were treated differently from "substantive" (non-skills) teachers who were considered part of the regular faculty.
 According to institutional protocol, non-skills, or "theoretical," professors were compensated at a higher rate and given more political power than were their peers teaching nontheoretical and pragmatically oriented courses.

 Following his year in Ann Arbor, in 1961, Brill returned to his hometown when he was offered a position at Chicago-Kent College of Law which, in 1969, merged with the Illinois Institute of Technology.
+He was associate dean from 1970 to 1973, and acting dean from 1973 to 1974.
 Brill taught Property, Agency, Legislation, Damages and several sections of legal writing.
-For much of his later career, he has taught Torts.
-Recently, he added a Famous Trials in History seminar.
+For much of his later career, he taught Torts and a Famous Trials in History seminar.

+“I have gained the friendship of literally thousands of former students,” he wrote in 2011.
+“My reward has been to see former students, who may have struggled in the first year in my Torts or Legal Writing classes, excel as practicing lawyers, possibly using the knowledge and skills that I helped inculcate in them.
+It has been a great 50 years!”